microsoft/node-api-dotnet/README-DEV.md

 The list of test cases is automatically derived from the set of `.js` files under the `Test/TestCases` directory.
 Within each subdirectory there, all `.cs` files are compiled into one assembly, then all `.js` test files execute against the assembly.

 Most test cases run twice, once for "hosted" CLR mode and once for AOT ahead-of-time compiled mode with no CLR.

+## Debugging
+With a debug build, the following environment variables trigger just-in-time debugging of the respective components:
+ - `DEBUG_NODE_API_GENERATOR` - Debug the C# source-generator when it runs during the build.
+ - `DEBUG_NODE_API_RUNTIME` - Debug the .NET runtime host when it is loaded by JavaScript.
+(Does not apply to AOT-compiled modules.)

 ## Roadmap